 First Aid/CPR/AED Full-Day Class

-The National Safety Council Emergency Care Standard First Aid/CPR/AED training meets and exceeds the 2015 AHA guidelines, OSHA requirements and the Minnesota State Board of Nursing demonstration of skill requirement.
-First Aid Training covers the basics: breathing emergencies, sudden illness and injury, bleeding and preventing disease transmission.
-The CPR/AED portion covers basic life support, emergency scene assessment, CPR and rescue breathing and choking.
-The AED segment covers operating characteristics of AEDs and shows you proper precautions and maintenance techniques.
-Upon course completion, participants receive National Safety Council First Aid/CPR/AED certificates.
+Be prepared and be in compliance.
+Learn the skills to maintain the life of a victim until emergency medical personnel arrive.
+The National Safety Council First Aid course provides up-to-date training in basic First Aid including bloodborne pathogens and CPR techniques.
+First Aid training covers the basics: emergency scene assessment, breathing emergencies, sudden illness and injury, bleeding and preventing disease transmission.
+The CPR portion covers basic life support, emergency scene assessment, CPR and rescue breathing and choking.
+The AED segment covers operating characteristics of AEDs — and shows proper precautions and maintenance techniques.
+This course meets and exceeds 2015 AHA guidelines and OSHA training requirements.
+Upon course completion, you will receive National Safety Council First Aid and CPR certificates valid for two years each.

 First Aid-only (half-day)